 Allison is a Director of Western Murray Irrigation and her family owned earthmoving business.
-Allison was a Director of Mallee Sustainable Farming up until 30 June 2018 and chaired the Murray Primary Health Network Community Consultative Committee over the past three years.
-Allison formerly held roles with the Australian Table Grape Association as the Manager for Communications and Industry Analysis and the Murray Primary Health Network as a Workforce Development Officer.
+Allison was a Director of Mallee Sustainable Farming up until 30 June 2018 and Chair of the Murray Primary Health Network North West Community Consultative Committee.
+Allison formerly held roles with the Australian Table Grape Association as the Manager for Communications and Industry Analysis, and the Murray Primary Health Network as a Workforce Development Officer.

-Allison's background includes over ten years as a Human Resource Manager in agribusiness, extensive work in public relations, marketing and workforce development.
-Current memberships include: Australian Human Resource Institute; Governance Institute of Australia; Institute of Community Directors Australia; Australian Institute of Company Directors fellow; and Australian Information Security Association.
+Allison's background includes over 10 years as a Human Resource Manager in agribusiness, extensive work in public relations, marketing and workforce development.
+Current memberships include: Australian Human Resource Institute; Governance Institute of Australia; Institute of Community Directors Australia; Australian Institute of Company Directors fellow.